-For Gold and Diamond subscribers, SlopeCharts has the ability for you to publish and subscribe to watch lists and the charts within.
+For Gold and Diamond subscribers, SlopeCharts has the ability for you to publish and subscribe to watch lists and the charts therein.
 This means you can look directly at Tim’s charts (or anyone else’s, for that matter).
-If you were looking at my charts, for example, it’s as if you were beamed into my office and got to look over my shoulder at my lists and my charts in their exact up-to-the-second appearance.
+If you were looking at Tim’s charts, for example, it’s as if you were beamed into his office and got to look over his shoulder at his lists and charts in their exact up-to-the-second appearance.
 You can do this with any watchlist that a Sloper has elected to publish for viewing.
 Think of it as a “read only” way of observing someone else’s charts.
 You can examine the symbols in their watch lists and how they’ve marked them up, but you won’t be able to change their charts or lists (likewise, they won’t be able to mess around with yours either).

 If I want to share a watch list (and its charts) with the rest of the world, I just right-click on it and Publish it.

 When you do this, you can optionally say a few words about the list, since it would be nice for people to know what the purpose of the list is (especially if your watch list name isn’t super clear):

 That’s all there is to it.
 At this point, any Gold or Platinum member can subscribe to your list, which means they can see its contents as well as the drawn objects.

 Of course, if you later decide you don’t want to share that list, you can just do this: